Developing Innovative Blended Finance Models to Catalyse Private-Sector Investment into Climate Tech

 Challenge

 The UK faces a critical challenge in scaling private finance and accelerating capital flow into climate tech businesses.
-Despite a large pool of global capital actively seeking opportunities in competitive return-generating green investments, funding has slowed due to a complex interplay of uncertainty around investment returns, real and perceived risk, and information asymmetry.
+Despite a large pool of global capital actively seeking opportunities in competitive return-generating green investments, funding is not being deployed at scale into these businesses due to a complex interplay of uncertainty around investment returns, real and perceived risk, and information asymmetry.

 Solution